redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ---
-title: Configuring Bring Your Own Key (BYOK) / Customer-managed Key (CMK) encryption of persistent volumes in Azure Red Hat OpenShift (ARO)
+title: Configuring Bring Your Own Key (BYOK) / Customer-managed Key (CMK) encryption on Azure Red Hat OpenShift (ARO)
-description: Bring your own key (BYOK) / Customer-managed Key (CMK) to encrypt Azure Red Hat OpenShift persistent volumes.
+description: Bring your own key (BYOK) / Customer-managed Key (CMK) deploy instructions for Azure Red Hat OpenShift
 services: azure red hat openshift ms.topic: article ms.date: 02/18/2021

 ---

-# Configuring Bring Your Own Key (BYOK) / Customer-managed Key (CMK) encryption of persistent volumes in Azure Red Hat OpenShift (ARO)
+# Configuring Bring Your Own Key (BYOK) / Customer-managed Key (CMK) encryption on Azure Red Hat OpenShift (ARO)

 Azure Storage encrypts all data in a storage account at rest.
 By default, data is encrypted with Microsoft platform-managed keys which includes OS and data disks.
-For additional control over encryption keys, you can supply customer-managed-keys to use for encryption at rest for the persistent volume data disks in your Azure Red Hat OpenShift clusters.
+For additional control over encryption keys, you can supply customer-managed-keys to use for encryption at rest in your Azure Red Hat OpenShift clusters.

 ## Before you begin
+This article assumes that:

-* This article assumes that you have a pre-existing ARO cluster at version 4.4 (or greater)
+* You have a pre-existing ARO cluster at version 4.4 (or greater)

 * You have 'jq', 'oc', and the 'az' Azure CLI installed